lixinW/ship-hats-docs/pipeline-coe.md

 # Pipeline COE

-**[Pipeline COE](https://sgts.gitlab-dedicated.com/innersource/projects/sgts-pipelinecoe)** is a Gitlab project that aims to build and store images that all logged in users on SHIP-HATS Gitlab Dedicated can use.
+**[Pipeline COE](https://sgts.gitlab-dedicated.com/innersource/projects/sgts-pipelinecoe)** is a Gitlab project that aims to **build and store images** that all logged in users on SHIP-HATS Gitlab Dedicated can use.

-Pipeline COE is an internal project (not a private project) where all logged in users are able to view, raise MRs, and run pipelines on non-protected branches.
+Pipeline COE is an internal project (not a private project) where all **logged in users are able to view, raise Merge Requests (MRs), and run pipelines on non-protected branches**.

 ### Audience